Swamp-Ig/KSPAPIExtensions/README.md

 ## Advanced message management

 You can filter messages, buffer them up and send them in one hit, and send them dynamically.
 I won't go into the full details in this document.
+Have a look at the source for more details.